FeatherAndScale/LocalSettings/README.md

 LocalSettings will only return values for keys that exist in the `AppSettings` config section.
 Values are returned in the following order of precedence:

 1. `AppSettings` config section.
-2. Settings file specified by the _Scale.LocalSettings.File_ appSetting.
+2. Settings file specified by the *Scale.LocalSettings.File* appSetting.
 3. Environment Variable.

 **Note**: _LocalSettings will not mutate (change or add to) the application's AppSettings._

 ### Settings XML file
 The path and filename of a Settings file should be specified in the Application's Web.config or App.config file, in an AppSetting named
-_"Scale.LocalSettings.File"_.
-It can be any name in any location that is available to the app.
+*Scale.LocalSettings.File*.
+It can be any name and in any location that is available to the app.
+Paths are relative to `AppDomain.CurrentDomain.BaseDirectory`.
+In a Web Application this is the Web root folder.
+In a Unit Test or Console Application, this is *bin\Debug*.

 The format of the file should be the same as the `<appSettings>` XML configuration section, e.g.

 ```xml
 	<?xml version="1.0" encoding="utf-8" ?>